 Dean’s Office: 102 Woods Art Building

 The Hixson-Lied College of Fine and Performing Arts was established in 1993 and includes programs in art, art history, music, music education, dance, theatre, and film and new media.
 The college is named in honor of Christina Hixson and the Lied Foundation Trust, which endowed the college in 2000.
 Our students and faculty perform, exhibit and study nationally and internationally, and we present more than 350 arts events on campus each year.
 Learn more at arts.unl.edu or #unlarts.

 Journalism and Mass Communications

 Dean’s Office: 200 Centennial Mall North, 147 Andersen Hall

 Start here.
 Go anywhere.
-The College of Journalism and Mass Communications is a nationally recognized, award-winning college, where more than 1,000 undergraduate and graduate students have hands-on experiences from day one in advertising, broadcasting, journalism, and public relations, guided by a top-notch faculty.
+The College of Journalism and Mass Communications is a nationally recognized, award-winning college.
+Guided by top notch faculty, more than 1,000 students have hands-on experiences from day one in advertising and public relations, broadcasting, journalism, and sports media and communication.
 The CoJMC offers a robust education abroad program, a student ad agency, a statewide news service, a sports communications program and many other innovative learning opportunities.

 Dean’s Office: 103 McCollum Hall